1601-mma2013/Checked/README.md

 - The sensor will inform user if the item stated in the check list is not in their bag.

 ### b.
 Audit
-Review existing work and product
+1. Review existing work and product

 - https://tagla.com.my/shop/
 TAG La Trading, a Malaysian-born company with a passion for interactive technology and developing convenient gadgets for everyday life, this past year released a revolutionary solution to finding missing items: the TAG La Bluetooth Tracker.
 Designed to help people keep track of important items that are easy to lose, such as phones, keys, and iPads

 2. competitors / alternatives / replacement
 - manually written checklist

-4. relevant technologies
+3. relevant technologies
 - wireless sensor tags
 http://wirelesstag.net/index.html

 ### c.
 Stakeholder Interviews (internal / external)
 Understand product vision and constraints
 1. product{project} vision
+Be the first and best product that user can think of in managing the iteir belongings.
+User need not to worry leaving their belongings at home.
 2. risk
-	3. What is the worst result?
+- Do not have wifi connection and could not connect to the application.

 3. Obstacles
-	1. external threats
+- User's phone (device) gets stolen/ lost.
 4. constraints
 	1. Internal limitations
 		2. viable technologies